m0x0m0x/Founza/README.md

 # Duh ?

-1. This branch will have all foundry related testting work
+1. This branch is all rust related work

 # Stuff